 Pyrrho is a compact and efficient relational database management system for the .NET framework.
-It supports many features found in SQL2008 including subtypes and advanced OLAP functions, and includes built-in support for OWL 2 data types.
-The database engine has a 750KB footprint, so is an ideal choice for embedded database applications.
+It uses optimistic concurrency control, which is more suited for Internet use than stndard database products.
+It features role-based conceptual modelling and offers a natural per-role REST interface.
+It supports OWL subtypes and advanced OLAP functions, and supports MongoDB-style documents.
+The database engine has a 850KB footprint, so is an ideal choice for embedded database applications.
 Despite its small size it is scalable and efficient, comparing well with commercial products.

 For large databases Pyrrho needs a lot of main memory (RAM).
-For best results on a single server the computer main memory should be at least twice the size of the database.
-Pyrrho databases are most suited to data that includes a regular stream of new information that is to be kept indefinitely, for example, customer data, orders or accounting transactions: for transient data it is recommended to use a separate database and a mechanism for multi-database connections is available.
+For best results the computer main memory should be at least twice the size of the database.
+Pyrrho databases are most suited to data that includes a regular stream of new information that is to be kept indefinitely, for example, customer data, orders or accounting transactions, but there are recommended mechanisms for accommodating transient data.

-Pyrrho enforces a full ACID transaction model.
-Optimistic transaction handling is used, avoiding locking, so that database applications need to restart any transactions that fail, but really this is necessary with any kind of transaction management system.
+Pyrrho enforces a full transaction model, with concurrent transactions that are atomic, consistent, isolated and durable are automatically enforced.
+Optimistic transaction handling is used, avoiding client-side locking, so that database applications need to restart any transactions that fail, but really this is necessary with any kind of transaction management system.
 No data is ever lost.
 Deleted or modified data can always be recovered if required.
 Pyrrho takes its name from the ancient Greek philosopher who founded the school of Scepticism: Sceptics support investigation and are suspicious of dogmatic, uncheckable utterance.

-The implementation of Pyrrho is in the C# language, so works on the .NET Framework on Windows and Linux.
+The implementation of Pyrrho is in the C# language, so works on the .NET Framework version 2 or 4.
 Pyrrho’s data is located normally in a single file per database.
 Pyrrho uses variable-length records and truncates short or null values, to reduce the size of disk files.
 Files are split into 4GB segments if necessary.
 Data files are portable between locales and machine platforms, and in particular are independent of machine or platform dependencies such as the number of octets used for integers, doubles etc.